banana-galaxy/change_wallpaper/README.md

 randomly chooses new wallpaper to show based on wallpapers in the folder
 ***
 ### install
+windows:
-download the wallpaper_change[# of bits].py and put it into a folder where you have wallpapers that you want it to pick
+<br>Download the wallpaper_change[# of bits].py and put it into a folder where you have wallpapers that you want it to pick

+ubuntu:
+<br>Same thing except you don't have to worry about the bits part
 ### note
 The 32 bit hasn't been tested